In Dallas, Houston and elsewhere, Christians ask God to bring #Justice4Botham

 This was no ordinary Lord’s Day for Christians grieving the sudden loss of a beloved song leader and Bible class teacher — and doing so under an immense media spotlight stretching from Texas all the way to the Caribbean island nation of St. Lucia.

 “Somebody like Bo — why?” longtime church member Sherron Rodgers said, uttering the question on everybody’s mind.
 “Why did it happen to somebody like him?
 I’m just sad.

 “He was a special, kind person who would never mess with anybody,” she added.
 “He’d take off his jacket and give it to you.
 That’s the kind of person he was.”

-By all accounts, Botham Jean was a devoted man of faith with a “beautiful” and “powerful” singing voice.
+According to those who knew him, Botham Jean was a devoted man of faith with a “beautiful” and “powerful” singing voice.